 - Gas Water Heaters: Working with gas water heaters can be dangerous.
 If you’re not comfortable handling gas lines, call a professional.

-- Leaking Tank: If the tank itself is leaking, the water heater needs to be replaced by a professional.
+- Leaking Tank: If the tank itself is leaking, the water heater needs replacing by a professional.

 - Electrical Issues: If you’re not experienced with electrical work, it’s safer to have a professional handle any electrical repairs.